jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 In this hands-on lab you learned how to:

 - Create a Universal Windows Platform (UWP) app
-- Add common logic, models, and UI controls
 - Integrate Cortana voice commands
 - Incorporate speech synthesis
-- Create a Universal Windows App Service
+- Create a UWP service
 - Utilize Cortana's "Personal Assistant" capabilities in an app

 You can build some amazing apps when you combine the rich capabilities of the Universal Windows Platform with the features of Cortana.
-For additional information and to see some of the other cool things you can do when you combine UWP with Cortana, watch the video at https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/App-Development-with-Cortana.
+For additional information and to see more cool things you can do when you combine UWP with Cortana, watch the video at https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/App-Development-with-Cortana.

 ---